Campus culture, costs, and controversial policies: What are your candidates promising in the 2024 Guild Student Elections

 Left Action Free Palestine! are a group of self-proclaimed left-wing “socialists and pro-Palestine activists”.
 Several members of the ticket were part of the students who organised the Special General Meeting for Palestine held earlier this year, and the majority of the team have previously been active in the Student Guild.

 Left Action are running on the tagline, “Get activists in the student union.”
 Their policies are focused around big picture issues: doubling youth allowance, free abortion on demand, shutting down fossil fuels, and of course, free Palestine.
-Looking at university related issues, Left Action are campaigning for ending paid placements, ending higher fees for international students, cutting QUT Vice-chancellor Margaret Sheil’s salary, increasing tutor pay, and free higher education.
+Looking at university related issues, Left Action are campaigning for ending unpaid placements, weapons companies off campus, ending higher fees for international students, cutting QUT Vice-chancellor Margaret Sheil’s salary, increasing tutor pay, and free higher education.

 These issues fall largely under federal jurisdiction, making them beyond the Guild’s control.
 However, they align with Left Action’s broader agenda, which focuses on protesting significant social and political challenges affecting young Australians.